tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 SecretKey symKey = symKeyGenerator.generateKey();

 EncryptionMaterials encryptionMaterials = new EncryptionMaterials(symKey);
-// Use AES/GCM mode and stores the encrypted information in the file metadata CryptoConfiguration cryptoConf = new CryptoConfiguration(CryptoMode.AuthenticatedEncryption)
+// Use AES/GCM mode and store the encrypted information in the file metadata CryptoConfiguration cryptoConf = new CryptoConfiguration(CryptoMode.AuthenticatedEncryption)
         .withStorageMode(CryptoStorageMode.ObjectMetadata);